chloetychang/cits3200-group-49/Meetings/Week 3/Mentor Meeting 1.md

 - Maureen: Log this key Assumption that Figma/Flutter deployment works on all platforms.
     - Try it out, design a simple screen and deploy the basic design to see if tech delivery app works.

-- Tri: Highlighted the clients background (Yhub cowering), the tech software suggested should have been tested by them.
+- Tri: Highlighted the clients background (Yhub co-working), the tech software suggested should have been tested by them.

 - Tri: Query on acceptance testing resources and guidances.